siddhartha-komodo/slate/source/includes/_107-blockchain.md

 The `gettxoutproof` method returns a hex-encoded proof showing that the indicated transaction was included in a block.

 <aside class="notice">
-The `gettxoutproof` method relies on the `txindex` runtime parameter.
+  The <b>gettxoutproof</b> method relies on the <b>txindex</b> runtime parameter.
 This parameter is enabled by default on all KMD-based blockchains, and should never be disabled.
 </aside>

 ### Arguments: